MattMattV/my-stars/README.md

 - [exchangecalendar](https://github.com/Ericsson/exchangecalendar) - Exchange 2007/2010/2013 Calendar, Tasks, Contacts and GAL Provider.
 - [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - The https://freeCodeCamp.com open source codebase and curriculum.
 Learn to code and help nonprofits.
 - [favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin) - Let webpack generate all your favicons and icons for you
-- [push.js](https://github.com/Nickersoft/push.js) - A compact, cross-browser solution for the JavaScript Notifications API
+- [push.js](https://github.com/Nickersoft/push.js) - The world's most versatile desktop notifications framework
+- [panzoom](https://github.com/anvaka/panzoom) - Pan and zoom SVG elements
 - [icingtaskmanager](https://github.com/jaszhix/icingtaskmanager) - Window list with app grouping and thumbnails for Cinnamon
 - [Catify](https://github.com/MeoBeoI/Catify) - Utility for Spotify, even your cat can use Spotify now !
 - [notanos](https://github.com/Lerc/notanos) - Not really an oprating system,  Just a pile of javascript pretending to be a Desktop Environment